Ishqiya (TV series): Plot

-Next day, she goes to Hamna's house and on being asked, Hamna tells her the truth.
-Rumi goes back to her in-laws house and starts packing.
+The next day, she goes to Hamna's house and on being asked, Hamna tells her the truth.
+Rumi returns to her in-law's house and starts packing.
 When Hamza asks her where she is going, Rumi confronts him.
 She says that she realises that she was only his revenge and that their love was a lie.
 Hamza tries to explain but Rumi slaps him and tells him not to touch her.
-She goes back to her mother's house and is devastated.
-Hamna comes and tells her that Hamza was blackmailing her not to tell Rumi anything.
+She returns to her mother's house and is devastated.
+Hamna tells her that Hamza was blackmailing her not to tell Rumi anything.
 Rumi tells the truth to her in-laws and her mother also hears about it.
 Hamza's family is ashamed and angry at his actions.
 Hamza tries to tell Rumi that he loves her but she tells him that he only loves himself.
 Rumi asks him to blackmail her and show her love messages to everyone not caring that she is his wife.
 Because he didn't care that Hamna is someone's sister, daughter and a wife.
-Due to weakness she has a miscarriage, this breaks Rumi a lot.
+Due to weakness she has a miscarriage, devastating Rumi.
 However, she pulls herself together and forgives her mother.
 Azeem and Rumi forgive Hamna and Rumi files for divorce.
-In the end Hamna gets pregnant and Rumi is shown living a happy independent life with her mother.

-Hamza is shown to be sitting alone with toys he bought for his unborn child all around him, seemingly broken and depressed.
+In the end Hamna gets pregnant and Rumi is shown living a happy, independent life with her mother.
+Hamza is shown to be sitting alone with toys he bought for his unborn child all around him, seemingly broken and depressed, thinking about his past with Rumi and Hamna.